dustinfast/aeye_typer/README.md

 Next, run `./setup.sh`, and calibrate the eye-tracker with ...

-With these steps complete, you may wish to commit your changes to the docker container with ``docker commit ...`.
+Now, from outside the container, commit these changes to the docker container with ``docker commit fast_aeye_typer fast_aeye_typer:latest`.

+Then from inside the container, restart it by typing `exit` and then `./open_container.sh`.

+Very correct device installation with...

 ### Data Collection